albar965/littlenavmap-manual/en/MENUS.md

 #### ![Copy Flight Plan Route to Clipboard](../images/icons/routestring.png "Copy Flight Plan Route to Clipboard") Copy Flight Plan Route to Clipboard {#flight-plan-route-clipboard}

-Copies the route description of the current flight plan to the clipboard.
+Copies the route description of the current flight plan to the clipboard using the settings from the [Flight Plan from Route Description](ROUTEDESCR.md#flight-plan-from-route-description) dialog.
-See [here](ROUTEDESCR.md#flight-plan-from-route-description) for more information.

 #### ![Calculate Direct](../images/icons/routedirect.png "Calculate Direct") Calculate Direct {#calculate-direct}